yuiyuuuu/snack_website_frontend_remake/README.md

 # Bullseye

 <em>Hey there!
 Thanks for checking out Bullseye.</em>
 <em>This project was originally built by a team of 4 including me.
-I decided to rebuild the frontend to strengthen my css skills and build a website that does not fully depend on a frontend library like MaterialUI.
+I decided to rebuild the frontend to strengthen my HTML and CSS skills and build a website that does not fully depend on a frontend library like MaterialUI.
 Please check out the video walkthrough below and I hope you enjoy the presentation!</em>

 <em>Original project repo: https://github.com/2204-Federation/federation-store</em>